-Although she cut her teeth for several years in a newsroom, Magnum nominee Cristina de Middel’s approach to documenting the world through photography is a far cry from traditional reportage techniques.
+Although she cut her teeth for several years in a newsroom, Magnum photographer Cristina de Middel’s approach to documenting the world through photography is a far cry from traditional reportage techniques.
 Through tapping into fables, employing experimental tactics, exploring digital media, and constructing staged set-ups, the Spanish-Belgian photographer argues she can help to break free of conventions in order to show the way the world really is.
 Her well-known series, The Afronauts, employs staging and costume to explore the representation of Africa while challenging ideas around diaspora, race, and societal power structures.
 Gentleman’s Club, her ongoing work, aims to address the woman-focussed media coverage of the sex industry.

 Here, Cristina de Middel discusses how her unconventional approach to photographing the world brings to the fore truths that traditional documentary cannot easily translate.

 In a world were millions of images are created, published and shared every day, what role does the photographer have to play?

 I don’t believe the photographer has any specific role to play in terms of responsibility.
 I do not think there is anything like a mission or duty, but it is true that the photographer is much more visually educated than the average person and in terms of that, he or she can provide narratives and visions that are more efficient as a piece of communication.
 Then comes the personal drive and motivation of each photographer and that can go from wanting to take pictures of shiny cars in California to covering conflict, but it is a choice, not a duty.
 In my case I am especially worried about how the world is described by photography and most of my projects try to provide a point of view that questions the traditional use of photography in building what we understand as truth.

 Images of suffering, today, often seem to be met with indifference rather than empathy.
 How can photography provoke real change?